scholarslab/digitalpedagogy-draft/praxis.md

 * Copy of the Resource: [files/bibliocircuitry.pdf](files/bibliocircuitry.pdf)
 * Name of Creator: Charity Hancock, Clifford Hichar, Carlea Holl-Jensen, Kari Kraus, Cameron Mozafari, Kathryn Skutlin

-An article detailing student exploration of the concept of *reflective design* by investigating the book as interface.
-The projects perfectly highlight the way that an emphasis on, and exposure of, process leads to unforseen insights.
-They also emphasize that *digital* often involves considerations regarding hardware and physical/tactile design.
-Teachers might a particular object or set of objects and ask students to figure out ways to alter or enhance their interface.
+An article detailing student exploration of the concept of *reflective design* through projects that investigate the book as interface.
+This activity perfectly highlights the way that exposure to and emphasis on process leads to unforeseen insight.
+These student authors also emphasize that *digital* work requires consideration of hardware and physical/tactile design.
+Instructors inspired by this article might select a particular type of object and ask students to devise ways to alter or enhance the ways users can interact with it.

 ### “Doing Feminist Theory through Digital Video”
 * Screenshot:![screen shot](images/feminist-theory.jpg)